evefancom/evefan/README.md

    ```

 3. Set up your local `config.json`:
    Create a `config.json` file in the root directory.
-Use the schema from `@evefan/evefan-config` for the configuration structure.
 This file should include your Cloudflare credentials.
+For more details on Evefan configuration, please check our [wiki page](https://github.com/evefancom/evefan/wiki/Evefan-Configuration-Guide).

 4. Run the development server: